d3v-0day/w3bd3v-projects/README.md

 * How to write code in a better way.
 * Basically this project will teach us how to make beautifull and responsive website just by using float.
 * Use transition and transform property of CSS for basic movement of elements and simple animation.
-* Access elements using first,nth or by using not operators.
+* Access elements by using first,nth, not operators.
 <br>Project link: [visit here.](https://www.youtube.com/playlist?list=PLV_UxN5br4ixxHVzgLczedjJLHFFeAoA9)
 ----------------------